 Although a typical French accent is said to be sexy, it can sometimes hinder communication.
 A tiny error in tense, structure, expression, or pronunciation can have unexpected, embarrassing or even disastrous consequences.

 Need examples ?
-Have a look at the video below!
-This humorous sketch is one of the “Crazy Grammar” web-series created by Université Paris-Saclay for learning English.
+Have a look at the humorous sketchs below from the “Crazy Grammar” web-series created by Université Paris-Saclay for learning English.
 Each episode illustrates typical mistakes made by non-native English speakers by using humour in a situation such as a date or a job interview.
 In this series, Krishna Bagadiya, a comedian, film-maker and English teacher, marries humour and grammar à la Monty Python.